AI Dungeon Welcome Screen

 The Devil has always been with you.
 He is your teacher and your master.
 The only thing that separates you from him is time… and death.

 I really liked this!
-I hadn’t planned to put the Devil in the teacher’s role, but this sentence worked so well that I went with it.
-This turned out to be the only line the AI generated that I would accept “as is”.
-I followed on with:
+I hadn’t planned to put the Devil in the teacher’s role, but this idea worked so well that I went with it.
+This turned out to be the only line the AI generated that I would accept “as is” for the draft.
+(I should mention that while I kept the idea of the Devil as a teacher/master, the actual line didn’t make it into the final version of the story.
+There’s no AI-generated text in the final story; it is 100% human-written.)

 Each day begins with a sumptuous feast, if you can conjure it from the worms and scorpions that appear on your plate.
 The youngest students often go hungry.
 The weakest become your sacrifices.

-I sent this to the engine.
-After hitting reload a few times, the AI came out with:
+After hitting reload a few times, AI Dungeon came out with:

 Your days pass in a cycle of sacrifice, ritual, and ecstasy.

 Not bad.
-I took this as a starting point for the next paragraph, modified it, and wrote:
+I took the idea as a starting point and drafted this:

 Your days pass in a cycle of ritual and sacrifice.
 You learn, and you fight to be the one that wields the Black Arts, not the one they are wielded against.
 Always the enchanter, never the sacrifice.